davidcalhoun/davidbcalhoun.com/src/content/posts/2010-09-08-basic-html5-template.md

 layout: post
 permalink: /2010/basic-html5-template
 tags:
   - html
   - html5
   - webdev
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

 ### Introduction